-Want more than a generic WWII in Amsterdam?
+Want more than a generic Second World War tour in Amsterdam?
 Go for our small group tour with an expert guide to discover the hidden stories and spaces of Jewish life in Amsterdam.

 Duration: 2 hours